-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your readers and optimized for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your visitors and optimize it better for search engines too.

 Place your mouse over the “Uncategorized” entry and click on Quick Edit …

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your site visitors and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your visitors and search engines)

-Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when new posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)

 Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up SEO-friendly URLs, see this tutorial: Using Permalinks To Improve Your WordPress SEO
+If you need help setting up search engine-friendly URLs on your site, see this tutorial: Configuring Your WordPress Permalinks

 Let’s take a look at some additional features of categories: